Should You Switch to Pay-Per-Mile Car Insurance?

 How does pay-per-mile car insurance work?

-- You'll pay a base rate based on standard insurance risk factors like your age, vehicle and driving record.
+• You'll pay a base rate each month, which is set by factors like your age, vehicle and driving record.
 The base rate is usually $30 a month or higher.

-- The per-mile rate is typically a few cents.
-If you drive, for example, 200 miles per month at a rate of 4 cents per mile, you would be charged $8, plus the base rate.
+• You'll usually pay a few cents per mile.
+For example, if you drove 200 miles per month at 4 cents per mile, you would be charged $8 for mileage, plus your base rate.

 Insurance companies will typically use a small device installed in your car to count your miles.
 Pay-per-mile plans are ideal for drivers looking for affordable car insurance who don't drive frequently.